 Types of Medicare Coverage in Puerto Rico

-Advantage plans offer coverage equivalent to Parts A and B; also, some cover services Medicare doesn’t work, such as Part D, dental, vision, and hearing.
+Advantage plans offer coverage equivalent to Parts A and B; also, some include benefits Medicare doesn’t, such as Part D, dental, vision, and hearing.

 It’s important to remember that not all Medicare options are available in your service area in Puerto Rico.
 You should contact an agent to help determine what coverage options are best for you.

 When you’re Medicare eligible in Puerto Rico, you may be enrolled in Part A automatically.
-On the other hand, enrollment in Part B is not; joining a Part B plan isn’t required, but it’s recommended to enroll when you first become eligible.
+However, enrollment in Part B is not; enrolling in Part B isn’t required, but it’s recommended to enroll when you first become eligible.
 You also have to have Part A & Part B to enroll in either a Medicare Advantage or Medigap plan.